oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

 5. Create Database Objects

-    The services are using Liquibase [Liquibase](https://www.liquibase.org/.
+    The services are using [Liquibase](https://www.liquibase.org/).
 Liquibase is an open-source database schema change management solution which enables you to manage revisions of your database changes easily.
 When the service get's deployed the `tables` and sample `data` will be created and inserted by Liquibase.

 6. Deploy the services